juliocpmelo/cpp_programming_examples/ncurses/README.md

 ## Notes about replit

-Since ncurses is built along with this project, replit doesn't have enough CPU to handle the build process.
-There, maybe you could just install the pre built binaries since it's a linux platform.
+Since ncurses is built along with this project, replit doesn't have enough CPU to properly handle the build process, so it could take a anoying long time to build.
+There, maybe, we could just install the pre built binaries since it's a linux platform.